Eighth Grade (film): Filming

 The film was shot in Suffern, New York, in summer 2017, over 27 days, with filming at Suffern Middle School in July.
-For the mall scenes, exterior shots were taken at Palisades Center in West Nyack, New York, while interior scenes were shot at The Galleria at White Plains.
+For the mall scenes, exterior shots were taken at Palisades Center in West Nyack, New York, while interior scenes were shot at the Galleria in White Plains, New York.

 Burnham chose not to obscure the natural look of Fisher's skin, who wore some makeup but whose acne was left visible.
 Kayla's use of the phrase "Gucci!" to sign-off her video blogs came from Fisher's habit of ending conversations this way, which was also imitated by Burnham and others on set.
-Fisher's other habits of slouching and rubbing their arm were also incorporated into Kayla's character.
+Fisher's other habits of slouching and rubbing her arm were also incorporated into Kayla's character.
 The filmmakers adopted Fisher's advice that "no one uses Facebook anymore" in regard to teenagers, and it was replaced in the film by Instagram.
 Beyond minor changes, improvisation was rarely employed.

 To depict texting, Burnham rejected using visual effects to show messages as on-screen bubbles, as in House of Cards.
 He opted for a "practical" portrayal, filming the phones themselves.
 Kayla's video blogs were shot with an actual MacBook Pro.
 Because the actual Internet was depicted, production designer Sam Lisenco and prop designer Erica Severson created many false Instagram and Twitter accounts.
 The filmmakers primarily used Red Digital Cinema cameras and wide lenses, with Burnham favoring the use of camera zooming.

 The "truth or dare" scene was shot with only eight crew members along with Fisher and Zolghadri.
 Fisher had the screenplay on her lap to read when their character was looking down.
 They explained, "We just wanted to take a sensitive approach and just be honest about this, and portray a type of toxic event that can happen."
 Because Fisher was underage when shooting the banana scene, it was similarly shot with minimal crew present.